 Read the full NIAID press release here.

-Edwin Kim, MD, associate professor of pediatrics and medicine, led the UNC clinical trial site.
+Edwin Kim, MD, associate professor of pediatrics and medicine and member of the UNC Children’s Research Institute, led the UNC clinical trial site.
 He is pediatric allergy and immunology division chief and director of the UNC Food Allergy Initiative.

 “With peanut being introduced earlier by families today, peanut allergy is likely to be diagnosed at younger and younger ages,” said Dr. Kim.
 “The IMPACT results show that not only can OIT be a safe and feasible treatment for these young toddlers, but intervening early on in peanut allergy may also lead to a more lasting effect.”